History of Joseon: Japanese occupation

 In a complicated series of maneuvers and counter-maneuvers, Japan pushed back a Russian fleet at the Battle of Port Arthur in 1905.
 After the conclusion of the 1904–1905 Russo-Japanese War with the Treaty of Portsmouth, the way was open for Japan to take control of Korea.

 After the signing of the Protectorate Treaty in 1905, Korea became a protectorate of Japan.
 Itō Hirobumi became the first resident general of Korea.
 He was assassinated by a Korean independence activist, An Jung-geun, in 1909 at the train station at Harbin.

 Following the Protectorate Treaty, Gojong sent representatives to the Hague Peace Convention of 1907 to try to re-assert his sovereignty over Korea.
 Although the Korean representatives were blocked by the Japanese delegates, they did not give up, and later held interviews with newspapers.
 The Japanese forced Gojong to abdicate, and his son Sunjong succeeded to the throne.

-In 1910, in the face of opposition from many Koreans, the Japanese Empire annexed Korea by force.
+In 1910, in the face of opposition from many Koreans, the Empire of Japan annexed Korea by force.